Financial innovation: Role of technology

 Some types of financial innovation are driven by improvements in computer and telecommunication technology.
 For example, Paul Volcker suggested that for most people, the creation of the ATM was a greater financial innovation than asset-backed securitization.
 Other types of financial innovation affecting the payments system include credit and debit cards and online payment systems like PayPal.

 These types of innovations are notable because they reduce transaction costs.
 Households need to keep lower cash balances—if the economy exhibits cash-in-advance constraints then these kinds of financial innovations can contribute to greater efficiency.
 One study of Italian households' use of debit cards found that ownership of an ATM card resulted in benefits worth €17 annually.

 These types of innovations may also affect monetary policy by reducing real household balances.
 Especially with the increased popularity of online banking, households are able to keep greater percentages of their wealth in non-cash instruments.
 In a special edition of International Finance devoted to the interaction of e-commerce and central banking, Goodhart (2000) and Woodford (2000) express confidence in the ability of a central bank to maintain its policy goals by affecting the short-term interest rate even if electronic money has eliminated the demand for central bank liabilities, while Friedman (2000) is less sanguine.

 A 2016 PwC report pointed to the "accelerating pace of technological change" as the "most creative force—and also the most destructive—in the financial services ecosystem".

+The advancement of technology has enabled a segment of underserved clients to access more complex investing alternatives, such as social trading tools and platforms, and retail algorithmic trading.
+The first ones help inexperienced investors gain expertise and knowledge, for example, by copy trading, which allows them to imitate top-performing traders' portfolios (e.g., eToro, Estimize, Stocktwits).
+The second option allows investors with minimum technical skills to build, backtest, and implement trading algorithms, which they may then share with others (Streak, Quantopian & Zipline, Numerai).
+These solutions, mostly provided by FinTechs, provide simple and fast ways to optimize returns.
+They are also less expensive than traditional investment management since, unlike traditional investment management, most social trading platforms do not demand a minimum investment to get started.

+In developed markets, the amount of algorithm trading is now approximately 70-80%.
+Advances in computer computing power, data collecting, and telecommunications all contributed to the creation of algorithmic trading.